 SENCASE INDIANS.
 In 1737 this otherwise unidentified group of Indians was recorded at San Antonio de Valero Mission in San Antonio.
 Sencase may be a variant of some other name, possibly Siansi, the name of a Coahuiltecan group at the same mission, but this equivalence cannot be proved.
 It has also been suggested that Sencase is a badly garbled version of Secmoco, another Coahuiltecan band reported at this mission during the same period.
 This too lacks proof.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SENCASE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms21.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SENCASE INDIANS," accessed December 12, 2019, http://www.tshaonline.org/handbook/online/articles/bms21.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.